kharrop/kharrop/speaker-kit.md

 ## Bio

-Kelly Harrop is a UX Engineer specialized in crafting large-scale design system solutions.
-She is passionate about helping engineers and designers speak the same language, while coaching teams to consider design-thinking principles and platform limitations.
+Kelly Harrop is a Senior Software Engineer specialized in crafting multi-brand design system solutions, currently working as a technical lead on the Consumer Group Design System at Intuit.
+She is passionate about helping engineers and designers speak the same language, while coaching teams on shipping accessible, cross-platform experiences.

-Her current focus is leading Intuit's design data management system, which supports cross product and platform design changes through the use of design tokens.

 In her free time, she enjoys video games, assembling Lego kits, and watching horror movies.